RedisLabs/redislabs-docs/content/rs/databases/configure/database-persistence.md

 [Persistence](https://redislabs.com/redis-enterprise/technology/durable-redis-2/) can be configured either at time of database creation or by editing an existing database's configuration.
 While the persistence model can be changed dynamically, just know that it can take time for your database to switch from one persistence model to the other.
 It depends on what you are switching from and to, but also on the size of your database.

+## Configuring persistence for your database

+1. In **databases**, either:
+        - Click **Add** (+) to create a new database.
+        - Click on the database that you want to configure and at the bottom of the page click edit.
+1. Navigate to Persistence
+1. Select your database persistence option
+1. Select save or update

+{{< video "/images/rs/persistence.mp4" "Persistence" >}}

 ## Options for configuring data persistence